5.3 Toileting, Elimination, and Incontinence Support

 Key Takeaways

-- Incontinence is not a behavior problem; prompt cleaning, skin protection, and a toileting plan reduce harm.
+- Incontinence is a medical and care issue, never a behavior to label; prompt cleaning, skin protection, and a toileting schedule reduce harm.

-- Report changes in urine, stool, abdominal comfort, continence pattern, pain, bleeding, constipation, diarrhea, or output amount.
+- Report changes in urine, stool, abdominal comfort, continence pattern, pain, bleeding, constipation, diarrhea, and output amount.

 Toileting, Elimination, and Incontinence Support

 Elimination care includes urination, bowel movements, toileting routines, bedpans, urinals, commodes, briefs, catheter drainage observation, and reporting changes.
-It is personal care, but it is also safety care.
-Many falls happen when residents hurry to the bathroom, try to transfer alone, or are embarrassed to ask for help.
+It is personal care, but it is also safety care: many falls happen when residents hurry to the bathroom, attempt to transfer alone, or are too embarrassed to ask for help.

 Respect starts with language.
-Do not call a resident dirty, lazy, a bedwetter, or difficult because of incontinence.
-Incontinence can be caused by illness, mobility limits, medications, confusion, infection, constipation, weak pelvic muscles, poor access to the toilet, or inability to communicate.
-The CNA's role is to respond promptly, protect skin, follow the toileting plan, and report patterns.
+Never call a resident dirty, lazy, a bedwetter, or difficult because of incontinence.
+Incontinence (loss of bladder or bowel control) can come from illness, mobility limits, medications, confusion, infection, constipation, weak pelvic muscles, poor toilet access, or inability to communicate the need.
+The aide's job is to respond promptly, protect the skin, follow the toileting plan, and report patterns.

 Structured Aid: Elimination Decision Check